Spot Noise data In Amplifiers and Effects On Measured Noise Figure

 The model Noise_figure_ex simulates a simple noise figure measurement.
 In this model, device under test comprises of a single amplifier.
 To open the model,

+Please click on the Open Script button before running the model.
 To run the model, select Simulation > Run.

 You see that the displayed value settles down at 10.0 dB of the measured noise figure.
 In this testbench, the amplifier parameters represent a simple attenuator of 10 dB matched to 25 Ohms at both input and output.
 Due to thermal equilibrium, the expected noise figure of the attenuator is 10 dB when matched, corresponding to the measured value.
 To gain a broader view of the expected noise figure values for the amplifier when the source impedance deviates from the matched value of 25 Ohm, double-click the Expected Noise Circles subsystem placed in the vicinity of the amplifier:

 Click Plot noise circles ,to bring up a figure showing a Smith chart with circles corresponding to the noise figure values specified above the button:

 The values shown in the Smith chart represent the expected noise figures obtained theoretically from the parameters specified in the amplifier .
 The Smith chart is interactive and you can place the data cursor on any circle to view the corresponding noise figure, source impedance (normalized to the reference impedance of the amplifier, Z0), and other RF properties.
 The initial data cursor position corresponds to a point on a noise circle that is closest to the source impedance specified.
 To control the complex value of this source impedance, double-click the Specify Source Impedance subsystem, specify the desired value in the edit box.